yoavger/harnessing_the_flexibility_of_nn_to_predict_dynamical/README.md

 # Dynamical inference of RL parameters
-Code accompanying the project Harnessing the Flexibility of Neural Networks to Predict Dynamical Theoretical Parameters of Human Choice Behavior
+Code accompanying the project *Harnessing the Flexibility of Neural Networks to Predict Dynamical Theoretical Parameters of Human Choice Behavior*.

 In this project we developed a new framework we term t-RNN (theoretical-RNN), in which an RNN is trained to infer time-varying RL parameters of learning agent performing a two-armed bandit task.